rwieruch/blog_robinwieruch_content/blog/git-essential-commands/index.md

 In order to socialize, you can follow people who start interesting projects or discussions on GitHub.
 Try it out [by following my account to have your first social connection](https://github.com/rwieruch).
 I would be keen to see you using it.

-If you have no clue about the workflow with Pull Requests and Issues when working with GitHub, checkout the [official GitHub Learning Lab](https://lab.github.com/).
+If you have no clue about the workflow with Pull Requests and Issues when working with GitHub, checkout the [this Git guide](https://www.git-tower.com/learn/git/faq/git-pull-request).
 It should offer everything to get you up to speed.
-It's a great way to get started with GitHub itself.
+It's a great way to [get started with GitHub](https://www.git-tower.com/learn/git/ebook) itself.

 # Initialize a repository with Git and GitHub